- VINTAGE PAINT

 WHILE STOCKS LAST: Product is being discontinued.
 Only current stock can be ordered.

 OVERSIZED: Product is too large for standard courier.
-Pickup from our store or enquire about a shipping quote to your location.
+Pickup from our store or arrange your own freight collect.

 STORE ONLY: Product will not be shipped.
 Sold only from our retail shop at Papakura, Auckland.